TheAppgineer/roon-extension-repository/README.md

         }
     }

-The display_name specifies the name of the category and the extensions array countains the entries of the category.
+The display_name specifies the name of the category and the extensions array contains the entries of the category.

 ### backwards compatibility
 To be backwards compatible with the old (0.1.0) layout a category should have an empty repository field: